sqlxpert/aws-tag-sched-ops/readme.md

 ## Future Work

  * Automated testing, consisting of a CloudFormation template to create sample AWS resources, and a program (perhaps another AWS Lambda function!) to check whether the intended operations were performed.
 An AWS Lambda function would also be ideal for testing security policies, while cycling through different IAM roles.

- * <a name="backup-retention-feature">Archival policy</a> system ([ISO 8601 standard duration/interval syntax](https://en.wikipedia.org/wiki/ISO_8601#Durations) will be used), and automatic application of `managed-delete` to expired backups.
-A correct archival policy is not strictly age-based.
-For example, you might preserve the last 30 daily backups, and beyond 30 days, the first backup of every month.
-Consider the flaw in the snapshot retention property of RDS database instances: the daily automatic snapshots created when that property is set can never be kept longer than 35 days.

  * Additional AWS Lambda function, to automatically delete backups tagged `managed-delete`